GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 Cube.

 5.2.
 P Hybrid + SS Dome = Hybrid.
 This is the only exception where Hybrid has priority, despite the fact it was loaded first.
-It\'s because Hybrid projects works on SS Dome only.
+It's because Hybrid projects works on SS Dome only.

 6.2.
 P Hybrid + SS Cube = Cube.
 Hybrid disappears from the view since we